Filling a gap in the humanitarian sector

 The first multi-donor pooled fund managed exclusively by NGOs

-The Start Fund is collectively owned and managed by Start Network’s members, and supported by the British, Irish, Dutch and Belgian governments and the European Commission.
+The Start Fund is collectively owned and managed by Start Network’s members, and supported by the governments of the United Kingdom, Ireland, the Netherlands, Germany, Jersey and the IKEA Foundation.

 Projects are chosen by local committees, made up of staff from Start Network members and their partners, within 72 hours of an alert.
 This makes the Start Fund the fastest, collectively-owned, early response mechanism in the world.